TrackerLounge/DojoJoe/README.md

 <img src='/images/DojoJoeSupportLineLengths.png' width=800>

 Note: The head is free-floating on the neck.
 There is a 1/2 in. pvc core in the head to protect the foam in the head from the line.

 <img src='/images/headFoamAndPvcCore.png' width=800>

 # Noise
 The pulley can make a squeeking noise.
 A little oil can reduce the noise.
 The rope, running thru the pulley can also make noise.
+Jodo Joe's bones are hollow and can create a clattering sound as they strike together.
+This noise could be reduced by filling each pipe with foam (but it seems like a mess and a hassel).
 If you are living in an apartment complex, the neighbors may hear this and ask you to avoid practice during sleeping hours.